General Dentist in Toronto

-Our general dentists provide a full range of general dentistry services for Toronto families.
+Our general dentists in Toronto provide a full range of general dentistry services.

 As your primary general dental care provider, we are responsible for the diagnosis, prevention, treatment, and management of a wide range of dental conditions that affect the teeth, gums, jaw, and face.

-Our highly educated and experienced team will develop a plan for the best course of treatment for your unique dental needs.
+Our dental team will develop a treatment plan for your unique dental needs.
 Give us a call to schedule an appointment today!

 Hygiene & Exams

 During you twice-yearly check ups at our office, your dentist will perform a full dental examination and oral hygiene cleaning.
 This check up lets your dentist take inventory of the overall health of your mouth and teeth.

 During the exam, the dentist will first check your face, neck and inside of your mouth for any abnormalities, such as lumps, bumps or swelling.
 He will also perform an oral cancer screening and will check your bite and your jaw joint for any problems.

 Next, your dentist will check your gums and jawbone for signs of gingivitis, gum disease and bone disease.
 Dental x-rays may be used to examine areas not visible to the naked eye.
 Finally, the dentist will examine your teeth for cavities and other problems, and will be sure to look specifically at any areas where you have symptoms or concerns.

 During the cleaning portion of your appointment, your dentist or hygienist will remove plaque or tartar buildup around the gum line.
 Then, he will use a powerful electric brush and a slightly gritty toothpaste to deep clean your teeth.
 You will also have an expert flossing session.